JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 This FLT-2 wavelength solution was nonetheless good enough to allow us to conclusively identify a host of fainter features in the spectra of NGC 6543.
-Using these features, we re-derived the wavelength solution based entirely on this in-flight data, fixing a number of systematic shifts (particularly in bands 3B and 3C) that had been present in the original ground wavelength solution.
-This `FLT-4' wavelength solution had an accuracy of $-16 \pm 10$ \kms in Ch 1A and $-20 \pm 30$ \kms in Ch 3B, with the the best performance achieved close to the wavelengths of the NGC~6543 emission features.
+Using these features, we rederived the wavelength solution based entirely on this in-flight data, fixing a number of systematic shifts (particularly in bands 3B and 3C) that had been present in the original ground wavelength solution.
+This "FLT-4" wavelength solution had an accuracy of $-16 \pm 10$ \kms in Ch 1A and $-20 \pm 30$ \kms in Ch 3B, with the best performance achieved close to the wavelengths of the NGC~6543 emission features.
 As illustrated by Fig.~\ref{fig:wavecal} however, the FLT-4 solution could still diverge rapidly in regions of the spectrum far from these emission features where the calibration had to be extrapolated.

 We therefore further revised the MRS wavelength calibration during Cycle 1 using observations of the giant planets Jupiter and Saturn (PIDs 1246+1247, PI: Fletcher).
 These sources fill the MRS field of view and contain a rich forest of molecular features from 4.9 - 15~$\mu m$ \citep{fletcher16,fletcher18}.
-Extracting spectra from a range of positions within each slice, we determined the wavelength offsets for bands 1A-3B by comparing to radiative transfer models produced using NEMESIS \footnote{Taking into account differential rotation of the planet across the IFU FOV.} (\citet{Irwin2008}, Harkett et al. in prep, Fletcher et al. in prep).
+Extracting spectra from a range of positions within each slice, we determined the wavelength offsets for bands 1A-3B by comparing to radiative transfer models produced using NEMESIS \footnote{Taking into account differential rotation of the planet across the IFU FOV.} (\citet{Irwin2008}, Harkett et al. (in prep.), Fletcher et al. (in prep.)).
 These offsets were used to compute a wavelength correction vector across the field of view.\footnote{We use Saturn observations from PID 1247 to fit bands 1A, 1B, 2C-3B, and Jupiter observations from PID 1246 to fit bands 1C-2B.
-These bands were chosen according to observed data quality, saturation, and maturity of the respective atmosphere models.} We then refitted our polynomial transformations to these corrected wavelengths in order to produce the "FLT-5" wavelength solution\footnote{The FLT-5 solution is implemented in the JWST Calibration Reference Data System (CRDS) with the identifier: \href{https://jwst-crds.stsci.edu/context_table/jwst_1082.pmap}{jwst\_1082.pmap}}.
+These bands were chosen according to observed data quality, saturation, and maturity of the respective atmosphere models.} We then refit our polynomial transformations to these corrected wavelengths in order to produce the "FLT-5" wavelength solution\footnote{The FLT-5 solution is implemented in the JWST Calibration Reference Data System (CRDS) with the identifier: \href{https://jwst-crds.stsci.edu/context_table/jwst_1082.pmap}{jwst\_1082.pmap}}.

 The accuracy of the FLT-5 wavelength solution was estimated by repeating the NEMESIS model comparison using the FLT-5 solution.
 This comparison suggests that the latest solution is typically accurate to about 6~\kms\ (see summary in Table~\ref{tab:mrs_performance}).